khou22/khou22.github.io/_posts/2015-11-01-text-analysis-app-how-do-you-talk-to-people-on-facebook-versus-in-an-engineering-report.md

 description: "I programmed an app to analyze the user's text for patterns, word choice, writing level, etc. It's still being developed, but the basic functionality works.
 Give it a try!
 You might learn something about yourself.
 It works with any '.txt' file or with your Facebook message user data."
 image: "./../../../../media/blog/images/Blog_Post_Placeholder_Image.jpg"
 category: web
-tags: [apps, javascript, reactjs, html, css, node-js]
+tags: [project, javascript, reactjs, html, css, nodejs]
 featured: "no"
 ---